NCTA (association): Leadership

 NCTA operates under the guidance of a board of directors.
 In March 2012, the chairman of the board was Patrick Esser, serving as the president of Cox Communications.

-Michael Powell currently holds the position of president and CEO of NCTA.
-Powell assumed the role on April 25, 2011, succeeding Kyle McSlarrow, who departed to join Comcast.
+Cory Gardner currently holds the position of president and CEO of NCTA.
+Gardner was appointed to this role in September 2025.
+Previously this role was held by Michael Powell who assumed the role on April 25, 2011, succeeding Kyle McSlarrow, who departed to join Comcast.
 Powell previously served as the head of the FCC.